evert/evert.github.com/_posts/2017/2017-03-08-sabredav-eol.md

 At this point I started working with Dominik Tobschall and we opened the doors to a business named [fruux][2] in Munster, Germany.
 We got a bunch of funding and we would try to build a consumer and small-business product.
-Fruux also used sabre/dav at it's core for synchronization and became the copyright owner of the project.
+Fruux also used sabre/dav at it's core for synchronization and became the owner of the project.

 I also started working with [CalConnect][3] to help drive forward the actual calendaring and scheduling standards that sabre/dav and many other vendors